Tatarstan Airlines Flight 363: Official reports

-According to the criminal case report, released 14 November 2019 by the Investigative Committee of Russia, the investigation determined that crash was a direct result of erroneous actions on the part of the captain (Salikhov) and the first officer (Gutsul).
+According to the criminal case report, released 14 November 2019 by the Investigative Committee of Russia, the investigation determined the crash was a direct result of erroneous actions on the part of the captain (Salikhov) and the first officer (Gutsul).
 Based on information obtained during the investigation, Salikhov was lacking sufficient piloting skills and was granted piloting on a basis of falsified documents.

 On 19 November 2013, the Investigation Board of the IAC reported the following preliminary details after recovering some information from the flight data recorder:

 Tatarstan Airlines Boeing 737-500 Accident Technical Investigation Board of IAC informs about preliminary results of flight data recorder information recovery.

 During the final approach, the flight crew were unable to follow a standard landing pattern defined by the regulating documentation.
-Having realized the aircraft was not lined-up properly relative to the runway, the crew reported to the ATC and started to go-around using the TOGA (take off / go around) mode.
+Having realized the aircraft was not lined-up properly relative to the runway, the crew reported to the ATC and started a go-around using the TOGA (take off / go around) mode.
 One of the two autopilots, which was active during the final approach, had been switched off and the flight was being controlled manually.

 The engines reached thrust level close to full.
-The crew retracted the flaps from 30 degrees to 15 degrees position.
+The crew retracted the flaps from 30 degrees to 15 degrees.

-Affected by the upturn moment generated by the engine thrust, the aircraft started to climb, reaching the pitch angle of about 25 degrees.
+Affected by the upturn moment generated by the engine thrust, the aircraft started to climb, reaching a pitch angle of about 25 degrees.
 Indicated airspeed started to decrease.
 The crew retracted the landing gear.
-Since initiating the go-around maneuver up to this moment, the crew did not perform control actions through the yoke.
+From initiating the go-around maneuver up to this moment, the crew did not perform control actions through the yoke.

-After the airspeed decreased from 150 to 125 kn, the crew started control actions through the yoke, pitching the nose down, which led to stopping the climb then starting descent and increasing the airspeed.
+After the airspeed decreased from 150 to 125 kn, the crew started control actions through the yoke, pitching the nose down, which stopped the climb then started a descent with increasing airspeed.
 Maximum angles of attack have not exceeded operational limits during the flight.

-After reaching the altitude of 700 m, the aircraft started a steep nosedive, with the pitch angle reaching −75° by the end of the flight (end of the recording).
+After reaching an altitude of 700 m, the aircraft started a steep nosedive, with the pitch angle reaching −75° by the end of the flight (end of the recording).

 The aircraft collided with terrain at high speed (exceeding 450 km/h) and with highly negative pitch angle.

-About 45 seconds have passed between the moment of starting go-around maneuver and the moment the recording stopped, the descent took about 20 seconds.
+About 45 seconds had passed between the start of the go-around maneuver and the moment the recording stopped, the descent took about 20 seconds.

 The propulsion systems were operating up to the collision with terrain.
-No single commands have been detected by the preliminary analysis, which would indicate failures of systems or units of the aircraft or engines.
+No single commands have been detected by the preliminary analysis, which would indicate failure of systems or units on the aircraft or engines.